maudev-bignited/huge-person-database/README.md

 The application uses an in-memory H2 database.
 The database is initialized with some data when the application starts.
 The database is also reachable at http://localhost:8080/h2-console.
 The JDBC URL is `jdbc:h2:mem:peopledb`.
 The username is `sa` and the password is empty.

+## Logging bugs

+You can log bugs in the issues section of the repository on github.
+Please use the following template:

+1. a quick summary that describes the issue
+2. a step by step instructional list of how to reproduce the issue
+3. the wrong outcome that the issue results in
+4. the expected correct outcome